SlapOS/slapos/documentation/slapos.usage.rst

 XXX-Cedric should check for IPv6 in selected interface

+XXX-Cedric: explain each argument.

 Defaults:
 *********
   * --interface-name defaults to "eth0"
   * --master-url defaults to "https://slap.vifib.com"
   * --partition-number number defaults to "10"
   * --ipv4-local-network defaults to 10.0.0.0/16
+  * --create-tap defaults to false

 Notes:
 ******